Our Services

 Helpful Resources

-Red light therapy offers a non-invasive option to improve circulation, reduce leg swelling and pain, and support skin repair in chronic venous insufficiency.
-Clinical studies report relief of heaviness, decreased edema and better skin condition with regular sessions optimized by wavelength, duration and frequency.
+Red light therapy is a non-invasive treatment shown to improve circulation, reduce leg swelling and pain, and support skin repair in chronic venous insufficiency (CVI).
+Clinical studies report relief from heaviness, decreased edema, and healthier skin when sessions are optimized by wavelength, duration, and frequency.

 Chronic venous insufficiency (CVI) affects up to 40% of adults in some populations, leading to leg swelling, pain, skin changes and, in advanced cases, ulcers.
 Varicose veins—bulging, twisted veins visible under the skin—are a common early sign.
 If left unmanaged, CVI can impair mobility and quality of life.